Type 1 Diabetes

 The exact causes of type 1 diabetes are still unknown.
 In most cases, the insulin-producing beta cells in the pancreas are destroyed by the body’s immune system.
 We don’t know what triggers this attack or why it begins.
 Researchers believe that a genetic predisposition and certain environmental factors contribute to type 1 diabetes.

-Diagnosis of Type 1 Diabetes
+Diagnosis of type 1 diabetes

 Only a laboratory blood test can determine the state of your health with certainty.
 The test measures the level of glucose (sugar) in your blood.
 Here are the suggested reference values for a diagnosis by the Canadian Diabetes Association 2018 Clinical Practice Guidelines for the Prevention and Treatment of Diabetes in Canada:

-Fasting blood glucose level 7 mmol/L or higher
+Fasting blood glucose level7 mmol/L or higher

-Blood glucose level 2 hours after drinking a liquid containing 75 g of glucose 11.1 mmol/L or higher
+Blood glucose level 2 hours after drinking a liquid containing 75 g of glucose11.1 mmol/L or higher

-Blood glucose level at any time of day 11.1 mmol/L or higher
+Blood glucose level at any time of day11.1 mmol/L or higher With classic symptoms of diabetes

 Sometimes, a second blood test is necessary to confirm the initial results.